alearbat/devat40/README.md

 # devat40
-My blog to become a developer at 40 years old
+My blog .
+How to become a developer at 40 years old